 Nutritional Information (using 5oz of sweet potato):

-Each serving has 6 egg whites, 5-6 ounces of sweet potato, about 1/4 c. almond milk, and veggies.
+Each serving has 6 egg whites, 5-6 ounces of sweet potato, about 1/4 cup of almond milk, and veggies.
 I like to eat mine with low-sugar ketchup and a little tabasco on top.